resir014/Reliable-Lightweight-CSS-Reset/README.md

 ### I don't like the way you did `{x,y,z}`!

-Then feel free to change it as you like.
-MRLCR is licensed in WTFPL so that the possibilities to do whatever you want with it are endless, and because real freedom tastes much better than [Freedom™](https://www.youtube.com/watch?v=PaKIZ7gJlRU).
+I don't care, just fork it and change it.
+MRLCR is licensed in WTFPL so that the possibilities to do whatever you want with it are endless, and because real freedom tastes much better than [Freedom™](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Installation